 Summer is here with a vengeance in Florida !
 That means I go with my summer options- anything I can fix that is quicker, easier and keeps the kitchen cooler is what’s on the menu.

-My family loves Asian food and I like the fact that most of their dishes tend to be on the healthier side.
+My family loves Asian food and I like the fact that most of their dishes tend to be on the healthier side, like our Thai Beef with Carrot Basil Salad.
 However, there are some that I love that are definitely not high on the health index.
 You know what I’m talking about – those nice crunchy fried plates of deliciousness.
 Well, I am happy to report, that you can still get your crunchy along with healthy with this baked version of honey garlic chicken.

 Home late from work?
 No problem!
 This will only take you about 30 minutes from start to finish.

 Need gluten-free?
 Just replace panko with gluten free bread crumbs and Tamari for regular soy sauce and you’re home free.

 Baked Honey Garlic Chicken

 Get your crunchy along with your healthy with this baked version of an Asian favorite "Honey Garlic Chicken".
 All the flavors you love & on the table in 30!

 4 Tablespoons soy sauce (tamari for gluten-free diets)

 1-2 Tablespoons sesame seeds

 Preheat oven to 400 degrees.
 Spray a cookie sheet with nonstick cooking spray.